(and what you can do about it)

 It also takes time for some marketing channels to kick in.
 Google, for example, favors established sites with lots of content.
 That means, if you’re just starting out with your website or blog, you won’t find yourself ranked very highly until you’ve consistently put out content for some time.

-Got a question or want to share some content strategies that are working for you?
+Have a question or looking for some ways to make your content work for you?
 Send me a message and let’s chat about it!